madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 that the rest of the program can be indifferent to which implementation is in use.

-Furthermore, I have made a post to
+Furthermore, I made a post to
 [summarize my whole process](/blog/100-days-of-fibonacci-overview/).

 # Day 7 - Coq!